10 cheap theme park hotels in Orlando near Disney, Universal, and SeaWorld

 And while staying at the more expensive theme park hotels can mean forking over hundreds of dollars per night for the convenience of being nearer to Walt Disney World, Universal Orlando Resort, and SeaWorld Orlando, some of the best theme park hotels in Orlando actually don’t cost a fortune.

-Cheapest Disney World Hotels in Orlando
+Cheapest Disney World hotels in Orlando

 If you’re looking at a Walt Disney World vacation, there are a lot of benefits to staying at an on-site Disney hotel.
 It’s easy to get overwhelmed by all of the options, however, because there are more than 30 hotels affiliated with Disney.
 Here are my three hotels that are heavy with perks but light on your wallet.

-My Top Pick: Disney’s Pop Century Resort
+My top pick: Disney’s Pop Century Resort

 When it comes to cheap Disney hotels, the best one at Walt Disney World is Pop Century.
 While this Orlando hotel doesn’t have direct walking access to any of the theme parks, it does have a Disney Skyliner station that can take you to Disney’s Hollywood Studios (home of Star Wars: Galaxy’s Edge) and EPCOT.

-DISNEY PARKS: Everything You Need to Know About Disney Genie and Genie+
+DISNEY PARKS: Everything you need to know about Disney Genie and Genie+

-Runner Up: Disney’s All-Star Resorts
+Runner up: Disney’s All-Star Resorts

 Disney’s All-Star Sports Resort

-Kids especially love these Orlando hotels for the photo ops (Photo: Matt Stroshane)
+Kids especially love these Orlando hotels for the photo ops.
+(Photo: Matt Stroshane)

-THRILL RIDES: 13 Best Disney World Rides for Adults, Teenagers, and Big Kids
+THRILL RIDES: 13 best Disney World rides for adults, teenagers, and big kids

 Disney's Swan Resort (Photo: Disney Swan and Dolphin)

-Cheapest Universal Orlando Hotels
+Cheapest Universal Orlando hotels

-My Top Pick: Universal’s Cabana Bay Beach Resort
+My top pick: Universal’s Cabana Bay Beach Resort

 Cabana Bay Beach Resort

-The retro-themed Cabana Bay is just a short walk to the gates of both Universal Studios Florida and Universal’s Islands of Adventure (Photo: Universal Orlando Resorts)
+The retro-themed Cabana Bay is just a short walk to the gates of both Universal Studios Florida and Universal’s Islands of Adventure.
+(Photo: Universal Orlando Resorts)

-WATER WORLDS: 7 Best Water Parks in Orlando for Every Age Group and Interest
+WATER WORLDS: 7 best water parks in Orlando for every age group and interest

 The retro-themed Cabana Bay is just a short walk to the gates of both Universal Studios Florida and Universal’s Islands of Adventure, and the guest rooms have fun pop art, bright-colored furniture, and adorable 1950s touches that make you feel like you’ve stepped back in time.

-Runner Up: Universal’s Endless Summer Resorts
+Runner up: Universal’s Endless Summer Resorts

 Universal’s Endless Summer Resort – Dockside Inn and Suites – 2-Bedroom Suite

-Families who need a little extra room should consider staying at either of Universal Orlando’s two Endless Summer resorts (Photo: Universal)
+Families who need a little extra room should consider staying at either of Universal Orlando’s two Endless Summer resorts.
+(Photo: Universal)

 Families who need a little extra room should consider staying at either of Universal Orlando’s two Endless Summer resorts, Dockside Inn and Suites and Surfside Inn and Suites.
 These value hotels are the farthest away from the parks but still come with benefits such as complimentary shuttles and early park admission.

-THEME PARK MAGIC: Ultimate Guide to the Wizarding World of Harry Potter at Universal Orlando
+THEME PARK MAGIC: Ultimate guide to the Wizarding World of Harry Potter at Universal Orlando

-These are the cheapest hotels in Orlando operated by Universal, and while they are on other side of I-4 (about 10 minutes from the entrance to Universal Orlando Resort), they’re an incredible value for those looking to save some money.
+These are the cheapest hotels in Orlando operated by Universal, and while they are on the other side of I-4 (about 10 minutes from the entrance to Universal Orlando Resort), they’re an incredible value for those looking to save some money.
 Each hotel has a pool and quick service restaurant for when the parks get a little too crowded, too.

-Luxury on a Budget: Universal’s Aventura Hotel
+Luxury on a budget: Universal’s Aventura Hotel

 Universal's Aventura Hotel (Photo: Universal Orlando)

 If you want to live a little fancier lifestyle while on vacation, but still be mindful of your budget, Universal’s Aventura Hotel is a sweet blend of affordable and luxurious.
 The sleek, modern hotel is known for its reliance on technology, demonstrated by the robot who roams the lobby interacting with guests.
 Each room at this Orlando hotel has an iPad that controls everything from the lights to the TV.
 Most rooms at Aventura have great views of either the Universal theme parks or Volcano Bay.
+It’s also just a short walk to the theme parks and water park from here.

-Cheapest SeaWorld Orlando Hotels
+Cheapest SeaWorld Orlando hotels

 Manta is a steel flying roller coaster at SeaWorld Orlando (Photo: SeaWorld)

-My Top Pick: DoubleTree by Hilton Orlando at SeaWorld
+My top pick: DoubleTree by Hilton Orlando at SeaWorld

 DTbH SeaWorld External Aerial Over Pool

-Choose to have your room face SeaWorld or the Orlando city skyline (Photo: Hilton Worldwide)
+Choose to have your room face SeaWorld or the Orlando city skyline.
+(Photo: Hilton Worldwide)

-Runner Up: Hilton Garden Inn Orlando at SeaWorld
+Runner up: Hilton Garden Inn Orlando at SeaWorld

-At the Hilton Garden Inn Orlando at SeaWorld you’ll have all of the basic amenities of home while in a spacious hotel room just a few minutes away from both SeaWorld and Discovery Cove.
+At the Hilton Garden Inn Orlando at SeaWorld, you’ll have all of the basic amenities of home while in a spacious hotel room just a few minutes away from both SeaWorld and Discovery Cove.
 Rooms come with two queen beds or one king.
 If you didn’t get enough water time at SeaWorld, you can take a dive into the outdoor pool at this Orlando hotel when your time at the theme parks is done.

 Hilton Grand Vacations at SeaWorld

-The lakefront hotel has two large pools and an outdoor patio complete with fire-pits (Photo: Hilton Worldwide)
+The lakefront hotel has two large pools and an outdoor patio complete with fire-pits.
+(Photo: Hilton Worldwide)

 More from FamilyVacationist: